Kmc2000/SpaceGame/README.md

 # SpaceGame
 This is a private repo for a game I'm working on.

-Eclipse is the editor I used.
-To run it you'll need that as I haven't made a compiled version yet...
+Editing of this project is not permitted at the moment.
+I may change this.

+This project uses example code from http://zetcode.com/tutorials/javagamestutorial/basics/ No license has been specified for that tutorial.